Botanical Classification

 Gai lan is characterized by its thick, crisp, green stems, glossy dark green leaves, and small, broccoli-like flower buds that bloom into tiny yellow flowers if not harvested.
 The stems, often 1-2 cm thick, are the primary edible portion, with a succulent, juicy texture.
 Leaves are broad, slightly wrinkled, and thinner than other kales, growing in a loose, upright cluster rather than a rosette.

 The plant typically reaches 12-24 inches tall, with a compact, bushy appearance.
-Its vibrant green color and sturdy structure distinguish it from leafier kales, making it a standout in markets and gardens.
+Its vibrant green color and sturdy structure make it a standout in markets, distinguishing it from leafier kales popular in the U.S.

 Taste